-At the request of the IMO, the IHO has sought information from its member states on which paper charts covering their territorial waters would be considered as appropriate to serve as a back up to ECDIS.
-This information is presented on the IHO web site as part of the ENC coverage catalogue.
+At the request of the IMO, the IHO has sought information from its member states on which paper charts covering their territorial waters would be considered as appropriate to serve as a back-up to ECDIS.
+This information is presented on the IHO web site as part of the ENC coverage catalogue (See www.iho.int > ENCs & ECDIS > ENC Availability > Backup Paper Charts).